- Code SCOM6029

 The expected workload will consist of approximately 130 hours throughout the session including:

 - Intensive face-to face component over 5 days Monday-Friday including lectures plus seminars.
+Students participating online will be able to join activities remotely via Zoom or Skype.

 - Approximately 95 hours of self-study which will include complementary readings, assignments and maintaining a reflective journal as part of the course.